- Live Rates

 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
-We serve the entire state, as well as the broader Pacific Northwest region.
-We are pleased to offer a myriad of mortgage programs to our valued clients.
+We serve the entire state, as well as the broader Pacific Northwest region including Colorado, Idaho, and Oregon.
+We are pleased to offer a myriad of mortgage programs to our valued clients that we have been offering since 1992.
 If you have any mortgage-related questions, don’t hesitate to contact us today.

 The real estate market in Denver has seen healthy gains in recent years, and the year 2020 was no exception.
 This article will go over the housing market in Denver and where it’s expected to go in 2021.
 Over the…